chef-boneyard/chef-web-docs-2016/includes_install/includes_install_analytics_standalone.rst

       $ cp /etc/opscode/webui_priv.pem /etc/opscode-analytics

-Now run the following steps on your |chef analytics| standalone instance:
+On the dedicated, standalone machine:

 #.
 Install the |chef analytics| package on the standalone |chef analytics| machine.
 For example on |ubuntu|: